Originally written by ZRT Laboratory author. Reproduced with permission. Last reviewed: May 2026.

 What Causes Painful Intercourse After Menopause?

-Atrophic vaginitis is the term for the burning, itching and discharge that results from vaginal thinning and dryness.
-This discharge tends to be thin, watery, yellowish or gray.
-Changes to the vaginal pH and microbiome caused by decreased estrogen levels can also predispose to bacterial vaginosis, which tends to present with discharge having a characteristic ‘fishy’ odor.
+Atrophic vaginitis — characterised by burning, itching, and discharge resulting from vaginal thinning and dryness — is common after menopause.
+The discharge tends to be thin, watery, yellowish, or grey.
+Changes to vaginal pH and the vaginal microbiome caused by declining oestrogen also predispose to bacterial vaginosis, which typically presents with a characteristic fishy odour.

 Can Menopause Cause Hair Loss?